Do you know what you’ll create, post, and share for your business this Tuesday?

 How to create a content calendar

-The most important part of the entire content calendar is the topics that you’re going to be producing content around.
+The most important part of the entire content calendar is the topics you will be producing content around.
 After all, before you can start writing, or recording any kind of material you first need to figure out what it is that you’re going to be writing or recording about.

 Figure out what you’re selling